jggozum1/example-repo/README.md.txt

 # Example Repository
-This is a sample repo, hello World!
+This is a sample repo, hello World coders!
+New line